Home Support Worker

 - MacDonald Centre for Independent Living

-NOC Code: 4412 - **Wage data is for employees in all ranges of experience in the field, rounded down to the nearest dollar, and based on New Brunswick data.
+NOC Code: 4412 - **Wage data rounded down to the nearest dollar, and based on New Brunswick data.
 Local (or regional) income may vary.
+Last updated in July, 2021.

 As the Canadian population ages and the healthcare industry continues to work reduce the effects of the COVID-19 pandemic, the demand for homecare workers is rapidly increasing.
 Now is the time to get involved in this essential line of work.